 • The ISC further has found that it is better for the river to maintain a minimum flow bypass of 150 cfs before any water is withdrawn and stored.

 • Studies and modeling show that during floods, only a small portion of water on huge floods can be withdrawn from the river, causing no ecological damage.

 • The percentage of water that can be taken from a 20,000 acre-foot flood is 0.0175 percent.
 If you compare that to the 30 gallons that fill an average bathtub, the amount of water taken out would be just a bit over a half gallon—67.2 ounces.
 The bathtub ring will still be there, and the floods will still reach the floodplains.

 • Many reaches of the Gila and San Francisco rivers go dry in the early summer before the monsoon rains arrive, usually in July.
 If even a small amount of water were stored in an impoundment, whether on a tributary of the river or on private land, and slowly released to the river, that water could keep the river flowing all year long.

 The history of the public process to decide how this water and money are used has been fraught with conflict.
 Originally, a technical committee was set up to perform studies on the river to learn more about what impacts taking water out of the river might cause.
 The committee, including environmental entities, reached consensus on a suite of scientific studies, costing $945,000.

 The Legislature allocated the funding to the ISC for the proposed studies.
-Those stakeholders, who had felt left out of the technical committee, many protested to then Governor Richardson.
+Of those stakeholders who had felt left out of the technical committee, many protested to then-Governor Richardson.
 At the behest of certain environmental groups, he vetoed the funding and mandated a stakeholder process, thereby setting the process years behind.

 The stakeholder group met for several years, never reaching "consensus," even on what studies should be performed.